Suddenly, Twitter's biggest stakeholder is Tesla's Elon Musk

 In October of 2018, Musk and Tesla agreed to pay $40 million in civil fines and for Musk to have his tweets approved by a corporate lawyer after he tweeted about having the money to take Tesla private at $420 per share.

 The funding was far from secured and the electric vehicle company remains public, but Tesla’s stock price jumped.
-The settlement specified governance changes, including Musk’s ouster as board chairman, as well as pre-approval of his tweets.
-The SEC brought a securities fraud charge, alleging that Musk was manipulating the stock price with his posts.
+The settlement came after the SEC brought a securities fraud charge.
+It specified governance changes, including Musk’s ouster as board chairman, as well as pre-approval of his tweets.

 Musk’s lawyer is now asking a U.S. District Court judge in Manhattan to throw out the settlement, contending that the SEC is harassing him and infringing on his First Amendment rights.

-The SEC responded in a court motion, saying it has legal authority to subpoena Tesla and Musk about his tweets, and that Musk’s move to throw out the settlement is not valid.
+The SEC says it has legal authority to subpoena Tesla and Musk about his tweets, and that Musk’s move to throw out the settlement is not valid.

 The SEC also disclosed that it is investigating Musk's Nov.
 6, 2021 tweets that asked followers whether he should sell 10% of his Tesla stake.
-The commission confirmed that it issued administrative subpoenas while investigating whether Musk and Tesla are complying with disclosure controls in the 2018 agreement.
+The commission said it issued administrative subpoenas while investigating whether Musk and Tesla are complying with disclosure controls in the 2018 agreement.

 Musk ended up selling more than 15 million shares worth roughly $16.4 billion.
 With some sales in late December, Musk is close to selling 10%.